WY

 Minnesota

 Applicable to: Mergers, acquisitions or affiliations of or between healthcare group practices that constitute a significant percentage of providers of a single specialty within a Nevada geographic market.
+The requirement to submit a copy of the HSR filing to the NV AG applies to any group practice or health carrier.

 Private Equity Focus?: None stated.